8 Apr 17

 Can you help us find more about our seaweed collector?

 The National Museum is searching for more information on an album of exquisite seaweed specimens collected in the late 19th century.
-We believe the specimens were collected by Charles Morrison, an amateur Scottish seaweed collector who arrived in Melbourne from Ireland around 1854.
+We believe the specimens were collected by Charles Morrison, an amateur Scottish seaweed collector who arrived in Melbourne from Ireland in 1854.
 We'd like to know more.

 The album contains about 200 specimens from Ireland, the Cape of Good Hope and the Port Phillip area around Melbourne.